- LAHRI Postdoctoral Research Fellow

 I was awarded a PhD in translation studies in the School of Languages, Cultures and Societies at the University of Leeds for my thesis ‘Andrei Fedorov’s theory of translation and its place in the history of translation studies’ in January 2022.
 My research project was an interdisciplinary study in the field of translation history and historiography of translation theories that investigated the figure and work of Russian scholar Andrei Fedorov, focusing on his translation theory and ultimately seeking to reclaim Fedorov’s place in the history of the discipline.
 It was supervised by Professor Jeremy Munday, Dr Jacob Blakesley, and Dr Bogdan Babych and funded by Leeds International Doctoral Scholarship.

-I have taken up a LAHRI postdoctoral fellowship to work on the revision of my PhD thesis and further research to turn it into a monograph.
-I started this project following an expression of interest from a publisher.
+I have taken up a LAHRI postdoctoral fellowship to work on the revision of my PhD thesis and further research to turn it into a monograph which will be published with Routledge.
 The book will be dedicated to the life and work of Andrei Fedorov, whose contribution to translation studies remains understudied in Anglophone literature.

 Since I finished my PhD, I have worked as a postdoctoral research associate for the LAHRI research project ‘Enhancing participatory research skills and partnerships: A review of mechanisms for engagement with community and voluntary organisations,’ supervised by Dr Pammi Sinha.
 The project (April-August 2022) aimed at mapping and understanding the nature of participatory research activities by colleagues in the Faculty of Arts, Humanities and Cultures at the University of Leeds collaborating with non-academic organisations in the Leeds City Region.
 My role involved web content research, designing and conducting surveys and interviews, analysing qualitative and quantitative data, and writing a report.